ronshapiraweber/CV192/README.md

 More information could be found [here](https://docs.python.org/3/tutorial/controlflow.html#defining-functions).

 # Numpy
 NumPy is a core Python package which supports multi-dimensional arrays and matrices, along with mathematical functions to operate on these arrays.
-Different from Python lists, Numpy array must contains elements of the same type.
-For more information, visit the [quick start tutorial](https://docs.scipy.org/doc/numpy-dev/user/quickstart.html).
+For more information, visit the [quick start tutorial](https://docs.scipy.org/doc/numpy/user/quickstart.html).
 If you are a veteran MATLAB user, [Numpy for MATLAB user](http://mathesaurus.sourceforge.net/matlab-numpy.html) is also available and is highly recommended, even for non-matlab users.

 Here we'll do a quick review of some of Numpy's essential functions, but feel free to download the tutorial notebooks provided [here](https://www.cs.bgu.ac.il/~mcv172/wiki.files/tutorial.tar) and play around with them, it's the best way to learn.
 You'll need Jupyter Notebook, you can use the [online version](https://try.jupyter.org/) or via Anaconda (please see [getting started](#getting-started)).
-TODO: update link to tutorial files.

 ## Arrays
 An array is a table of elements (usually numbers), all of the same type, indexed by a tuple of positive integers.
 In NumPy dimensions are called axes.
-The number of axes is rank.

 **Array creation:**
 ```python